cdfmlr/ClockScreenSaver/README.md

 # ClockScreenSaver

-A frosted glass clock with random sentences on random wallpapers.
+A 「glassmorphism」 clock with random sentences on random wallpapers.

 It is built as a screen saver which works with the amazing [mac WebviewScreenSaver](https://github.com/agologan/webviewscreensaver).